AkashSDas/notesflow/contents/accounting/101/assets-liabilities-and-equity.md

 ---
 title: Assets, Liabilities and Equity
-description: Know about bonus shares and taxes on it.
+description: Know about assets, liabilities and equity.
 tags:
   - accounting
   - 101